-- 1. The Private Sector Housing Enforcement Policy sets out the enforcement options available to the Private Sector Housing Team when addressing non-compliance with housing legislation. - 1.1 All notices will include information on the reason for the penalty charge, the amount, how it can be paid, and any information required by statute.
+- 1. The Private Sector Housing Enforcement Policy sets out the enforcement options available to Council officers when addressing non-compliance with respect to housing legislation. - 1.1 All notices will include information on the reason for the penalty charge, the amount, how it can be paid, and any information required by statute.
 Depending on the legislation being enforced there are different penalty charges applicable.